risc0/risc0/website/api/zkvm/tutorials/hello-world.md

 Let's look at how the host generates a receipt and extracts the [journal]'s contents.
 We get a receipt, extract a journal from the receipt, and verify it.
-In a real-world scenario, we'd want to hand the [receipt] to someone else, but verifying it ourselves will be a nice way to check our project is working as expected.
+In a real-world scenario, we'd want to hand the [receipt] to someone else for verification, and the `prove` function does internal verification of the receipt.
-After receipt verification, let's print `Hello world` with the public output by adding this line to the host: `println!("Hello, world!
+After we extract journal from the receipt, let's print `Hello world` with the public output by adding this line to the host: `println!("Hello, world!
 I generated a proof of guest execution! {} is a public output from journal", _output);`

 ```rust ignore
 use methods::{HELLO_GUEST_ELF, HELLO_GUEST_ID};